 Key features of the scheme include:

-While finance is available up to £50,000, the money available to a firm will depend on their annual turnover.
+While finance is available up to £50,000, the money available to a firm will depend on its annual turnover.
 The loans are available from £2,000 and up to 25% of the business’ turnover, up to the maximum loan amount of £50,000.

 As the scheme is provided with a full (100%) Government-backed guarantee against any outstanding balance of the finance, which includes the capital and interest element, there is an assurance for the lender.
 The extent of the Government backing of this scheme will hopefully provide lenders with the confidence they need to support as many applications as they deem viable.
 The borrower will remain 100% liable for any debt they hold.